Bombadil (band): History

 In the summer of 2011, the four members moved back to Durham to record Metrics of Affection, which was released on July 25, 2014.
 After recording Metrics of Affection, Bryan Rahija left the band to attend business school at the University of Michigan Ross School of Business.

 In Rahija's absence, the other members recorded Hold On, their 5th full-length album.
 The album was released on March 24, 2015.
 "Amy's Friend," a song from the album, was used on the soundtrack to the movie Trainwreck.
 On March 4, 2015 it was announced that Stuart Robinson would be leaving the band to pursue personal interests, and Daniel and James would continue writing and touring as Bombadil.

 During September 2016, the band, with new member Stacy Harden, recorded Fences, their 6th full-length album, with producer John Vanderslice in San Francisco.
 Bryan Rahija contributed guitar tracks.
 The album was released on March 3, 2017.

-After taking 2020 and 2021 off due to the COVID-19 pandemic, Bombadil took to social media to announce their return to touring with guitarist MK Rodenbough, known individually as Rodes Baby, on guitar in Harden's stead.
+The band released their 7th full-length album Beautiful Country in September 2019 but were unable to tour in support of the album due to the COVID-19 pandemic.
+After taking 2020 and 2021 off, Bombadil took to social media to announce their return to touring with guitarist MK Rodenbough, known individually as Rodes Baby, on guitar in Harden's stead.
 It was initially announced that founding member Stuart Robinson would join the band as an opening act for their first show back, but he ended up joining them for the majority of the spring 2022 tour, and as of fall 2022 appears to be back as a full touring member.